boardfish/dissertation/contents/0-introduction.md

 homes.

-Though many escape rooms live up to their name, the aim in an overwhelming 54% of cases is not to escape the room---goals range from investigating a crime or mystery to engaging with the supernatural or solving a murder [@nicholson2015peeking].
+Though many escape rooms live up to their name, the aim in an overwhelming 54% of cases is not to escape the room---goals range from investigating a crime or mystery to engaging with the supernatural or solving a murder [@nicholson2015peeking, p.
+15].
 The goal can be particularly unique in educational applications of escape rooms, in which the subject matter and goal are often inspired by a learning objective.

 The goal in this project was to understand the needs of the commercial escape room industry, such that a product could be developed to remedy them.
 Such a